 HETEROMERGE (#HMRG) is a deep-tech venture.
 Based on our patented technology, we offer innovative hardware, that enables fast and convenient multi-material 3D printing.
-Our focus is on add-ons for two-photon laser lithography systems to enable our customers substrate independence and wafer-level-printing without any size restrictions.
+Our focus is on add-ons for two-photon laser lithography systems to enable our customer's substrate independence and wafer-level printing without any size restrictions.
+Find our more!

 Clean multi-material separation

 Optically active materials: Micro-cubes printed, using a consecutive exchange of three different materials, demonstrating clear material separation.